 What is the duration of the program?

 Programs are generally 17 weeks in length (two 8-week sessions, with a week off in between); beginning in August and January of each academic year.
-However, students may participate in a 10-week program beginning in May each year.
-In addition, the CofC works creatively with universities abroad that require a more flexible schedule.
+However, students may participate in an 8-week program beginning in June each year.
+In addition, the College of Charleston works creatively with universities abroad that require a more flexible schedule.

 What is the goal of the program?

 The goal of the program is to allow students to use and improve their English abilities in both an academic setting as well as a different cultural setting.
 Through real and meaningful use of English, students will obtain confidence, gain understanding of the world outside their own country, and become familiar with the culture of the southern United States.
 With such an experience, students will be able to return to their home country with a larger world perspective and even greater motivation for continued study.

 Are there any special events/activities through the College of Charleston English Language Institute?

 The College of Charleston ELI hosts an excursion every eight weeks.
 Typically, students participate in seasonal field trips that introduce the rich cultural heritage of historic Charleston.
 Every field trip is faculty chaperoned.
 At the end of each eight-week session, students participate in a certificate ceremony and university hosted festivities.
 SAS students may also take advantage of all campus services and clubs, including attending sports and cultural events.

 What do the students study?